pmonasse/flst/README.md

 The same effect as the first line can be achieved by modifying the file CMakeCache.txt, either directly or through interactive tools ccmake and cmake-gui.

 ## Usage ##
+Check everything is fine on toy dataset contained in folder data/:

+    $ ./check_FLST

 Launch with an image file as argument.

       Usage: ./test_FLST image